deeplearning4j/deeplearning4j/sentiment_analysis_word2vec.md

 * The iterator.
 We built it earlier to track where we are currently when iterating over the data.
 It also associates a string with a dataseet.
 * The count vectorizer.
 This is the workhorse.
 Let's load the data in to memory with vectorize and iterate as necessary.

-This process is **RAM-intensive**, so don't run it unless you've got a fairly robust server.
-(I'll run these benchmarks for you here.)
-In addition, pruning words from your vocabulary based on TF-IDF will give you a good approximation of your data, but here we'll pretend like we're using the whole dataset.
-(ND4J only supports dense matrices for the mpoment, though we're working ways to handle sparse formats.)
-Since ND4J is a Blas-focused framework, that is what we will be supporting for now.
+The process above is **RAM-intensive**, so only run it on a fairly robust server.
+(TK WHERE ARE THE BENCHMARKS?
+I'll run these benchmarks for you here.)

+Pruning words from your vocabulary based on TF-IDF gives a good approximation of your data, but we'll skip over that step here.
+TK WHY?
+(ND4J only supports dense matrices for the moment, though we're working ways to handle sparse formats.)
+Since ND4J is a Blas-focused framework, that's what we'll be supporting.

 So what exactly have we done so far?
-We wrote something that could parse CSVs, take the text, map it to labels and iterate through it to produce a matrix.
+We wrote code to parse CSVs, take the text, map it to labels and iterate through it to produce a matrix.
 In the process, we built a key component: the vocabulary.
 It has around 17,000 words.
-For bag of words matrices, this will produce a sparse representation of 150,000 rows by 17,000 columns, one column per word.
+For bag-of-words matrices, this produces a sparse representation of 150,000 rows by 17,000 columns, one column per word.

 Bag of Words doesn't give us a lot to work with.
-Below, we'll have to see how the DBN classifier does.
+After we explore Word2vec, we'll see how the DBN classifier does with both.

 ## Word Vectors

-It's time to turn away from *word-count vectors* and toward *word vectors*.
-Remember, word vectors are used to featurize  textual contexts**.
-We use the Viterbi algorithm with voting on moving windows for document classification.
+Let's set *word-count vectors* aside and consider *word vectors*.
+Remember, word vectors are used to **featurize  textual contexts**.
+We use the [Viterbi algorithm](https://en.wikipedia.org/wiki/Viterbi_algorithm) with voting on moving windows for document classification.

-First, since this is a word-vector-based approach, we're going to use Word2vec, and as we do that, we'll look at how well it trains.
-Unlike Bag of Words, where features are deterministic (), Word2vec is a form of neural net, which means dealing with prbabilities and training coefficients.
-Remember, Wordvec represents word usage, and usage is a matter of probability rather than lockstep rules.
+Since this is a word-vector-based approach, we're going to use Word2vec, and while we're at it, we'll look at how well it trains.
+Unlike Bag of Words, where features are deterministic (rules based), Word2vec is a form of neural net, which means we're dealing with probabilities and training coefficients.
+Remember, Word2vec represents word usage, and usage is a matter of probability rather than of lockstep rules.

 Since seeing is understanding, we use D3 to visualize the 16,000-word vocabulary.
 We use an algorithm called t-SNE to gauge the proximity of words to other words.
 Doing that let's us ensure that the word clusters themselves are coherent.

 TK: Add Renders

-Word vectors are used in sequential applications of text.
-They can be used in document classification with a proper ensemble  method (voting) as well by optimizing for a maximum likelihood estimator over the windows and labels.
+Word vectors are useful with sequential applications for text.
+They can be used in document classification with a proper ensemble method (voting) as well with optimizing for a maximum likelihood estimator over the windows and labels.

 So what does Word2vec look like in code?

-The key snippet is here:
+The key code snippet is here:

     Word2vec vec = new Word2Vec.Builder().iterate(iter).tokenizerFactory(factory)
                 .learningRate(1e-3).vocabCache(new InMemoryLookupCache(300))